-William and his wife Elizabeth’s first child, Charlotte, was born in Bath in 1728.
+William and his wife Elizabeth’s second daughter, Charlotte, was born in Bath in 1728.
 The Olivers had at least 6 children, mostly girls.
 A son, William, was born in 1740 and became a doctor in Bath, making him the third Dr William Oliver to have practised in the city.
 The girls married into west country families and Charlotte married Sir John Pringle who eventually became physician to King George III.
-The marriage was short lived as she died a year after her marriage.
+The marriage was a disaster and the couple separated after a year.
+Charlotte died shortly afterwards.

 William Oliver was an extremely successful physician in Bath and at an early stage took over the practice of one or more of the leading physicians (possibly Charles Bavé, John Beeston or Richard Bettenson all of whom were involved in raising money for the new General Hospital).
 His success was largely due to his engaging personality.
 This becomes evident as early as 1713 when he wrote a letter to his cousin about a coach journey from Ely to London where two fellow female travellers were captivated by his charm.
 He inherited property from his parents after their death and the death of his brother John who had moved to a small estate called Treneere now part of Penzance.